 Sue is responsible for managing DAMA UK.
 Her duties include managing membership, finance, the website, the design and layout of publications, and organising events.
 Please contact Sue in the first instance.

 Nigel is Principal Information Management consultant with Global Data Strategy Ltd., specialising in data strategy, data quality, and data governance.
 Overall, he has worked in data management for over 25 years.
 He spent much of his career in British Telecommunications (BT), where he led a company-wide data quality improvement programme and ran information management and CRM practices.

 Since leaving BT, Nigel has worked in a variety of consultancy roles, providing help and advice to over 150 global companies.
 He is a regular speaker, trainer, and chair at information management conferences and events.

-Mo has 6 years of consulting experience on large-scale, cross-sector transformation projects in Digital and Innovation spaces.
-These sectors include Healthcare, Life Sciences, Rail, Oil & Gas, Energy, and Infrastructure as both as a Senior Consultant and for 2 years as a Managing Consultant.
-Mo has worked across several domains ranging from service design to data analytics as well as process improvement.
+Mo has 6 years of Advisory Consulting experience on large-scale, cross-sector transformation projects.
+These sectors include Health & Social Care, Life Sciences, Oil & Gas, Energy & Infrastructure as a Senior Consultant, Lead Consultant and Managing Consultant.

 James specialises in data strategy and architecture and has 25 years of experience in data and technology across a number of industry sectors, including Financial Services, Oil and Gas, Government, and Technology.
 James has a proven track record of helping organisations to transform their data and technology landscapes to unlock the full potential of their data assets.
 James has broad experience across all data capabilities and has successfully defined data strategies, technology strategies, business cases, market appraisals, technology selection, enterprise architecture, and delivered a variety of data solutions.